-While we can certainly connect any student to the resources we have available at UK, we deal with what we call Power-Based Personal Violence, which can include sexual assault, rape, stalking, and partner violence.
+While we can certainly connect any student to the resources we have available at UK, we deal with what we call Interpersonal Violence, which can include sexual assault, rape, stalking, and partner violence.

 Our welcoming space, located in the basement of Frazee Hall, is a hub where education meets action.
 Students stop by to fill up on knowledge by going through different sections of the Training Circuit, as they learn the potential power of a bystander and the specific role they play in prevention.
 Others might stop by to talk to a VIP staff person to share their recent Green Dot experience.
 There are often different VIP-related programs that take place in our space.
 The Center also houses all the staff offices, as well as serving as a place where students, faculty, staff can seek confidential services.

 All students, faculty, staff from all backgrounds who want to learn the ropes of being a proactive bystander and how to spread green dots is welcome to stop in at any time M-F, 8:30-5:00 to learn how to get involved.
 We also provide free and confidential services to anyone in the UK community who has experienced violence, or cares about somebody who has.

 One of our VIP staff will greet you within seconds of walking in, eager to see what brought you to us.
 We'll give you a quick tour, tell you all about the VIP Center, or get you connected with whatever you're looking for.
 We have a great space conducive to creating social change and we love showing it off.